matine/spiral-workshop/readme.md

 # Template webpage

+1. Download a text editor if you don't have one.
+[Visual Studio code](https://code.visualstudio.com/) is a good one for both Windows and Mac.

-1. Download the files by clicking the green button and selecting download zip.
+2. Download the files by clicking the green button and selecting download zip.

-2. Open the `index.html` file in a web browser to see the webpage template you will be editing.
+3. Open the `index.html` file in a web browser to see the webpage template you will be editing.

-3. Open the `index.html` and `style.css` files in a text editor as you will be working on them.
+4. Open the `index.html` and `style.css` files in a text editor as you will be working on them.

-4. Any time you make a change to either file, you will need to save and then refresh the screen in the browser to see it take effect.
+5. Any time you make a change to either file, you will need to save and then refresh the screen in the browser to see it take effect.

 ## The HTML